yxchoong/telegram-lottery-bot/README.md

 4. /sgpools, users will be linked to the Singapore Pools portal.
 5. /help, all instructions will be provided to the user again.

+## Steps to Run
+1. Install the library
+pip3 install python-telegram-bot

+2. Run the program
+python lottery.py